distributedlife/notes-from-other-places/data/articles/hamburgers.md

 HAM.BURGERS!

 I kind of get what he meant.
-I ordered a ‘hamburger’ and she asked if I wanted chips or salad.
+I ordered a "hamburger" and she asked if I wanted chips *or* salad.
 I said chips.
 I had ordered a cheese hamburger which was a slab of fried cheese.
 I got that, the fries and no salad.
 Or bread.
 It seems the bread part of the HAM.BURGER is part of the salad.

 Bah!